lama7/blogtool/README.md

 any regularity.

 The keywords form the header.
 Once the header is completed, a blank line follows.
-Everything thereafter is considered post text and will be written into a post on the blog.
+Everything thereafter is considered post text or coment text and will be written as appropriate to a post on the blog.

 ### Header Keywords ###

-A `blogtool` header can consists of any combination of the following keywords:
+Following is a list of `blogtool` header keywords:

 + TITLE
 + BLOG